Virgin's first official impact investment

 One of the many things I love about working at Virgin is how we approach new business.
-We have always entered markets looking at how can we have a positive impact and what value it would bring to consumers, employees, community and the wider world – the term “Impact Investment” is simply a more formalised way of doing just that.
+We have always entered markets looking at how we can have a positive impact and what value it would bring to consumers, employees, community and the wider world.
+The term “Impact Investment” is a more formalised way of doing just that.

 When I first went to our Board with the idea of introducing an “impact investment fund” at Virgin, I was met with genuine interest and a desire to find out more and in this abridged extract from my new book, WEconomy, I introduce three brilliant colleagues who worked with me to secure the very first impact investment we made at Virgin.

 “Given our history, we knew that Virgin was well-positioned to explore the growing sector of impact investment further.
 We’re working to ensure new investments align with the goals and objectives around impact investing, but also that our existing companies incorporate social and environmental goals through our Purpose work.
 That way we learn from each other and bring everyone into the conversation."

 Let me introduce you to our impact investment team: Edouard, George, and Bruno, who are better placed to take you through Virgin’s first official impact investment: mOm Incubators.